lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Access control models**

 - MAC

+      Mandatory access control.
+Assigns sensitivity labels to subjects and object.
+When labels match, access is granted.
+Ex: Users with
+      Top Secret labels can access Top Secret files.
+Access can also be restricted on a need-to-know basis, meaning that anyone with a Top Secret label can't access all Top Secret files.
+SELinux (security Enhanced Linux) uses MAC.
+      MAC model lattice divides access into several compartments based on a need-to-know.

 - DAC

+      Discretionary access control.
+Every object (files and folders) have an owner.
+That owner establishes access for the object.
+      NTFS uses DAC.

 - ABAC

+      Attribute Based Access Control evaluates attributes and grants access based on the value of those attributes.
+(Ex: employer, inspector, nuclear aware).
+      Many SDNs use ABAC models.
+Instead of rules, policy statements are used to grant access.
+They consist of:
+      - Subject: The user
+      - Object: What the user is trying to access
+      - Action: What the user is trying to do
+      - Environment: Everything outside of subject and object attributes/the context of the access request.
+Includes: time, location, protocol, encryption, devices, and communication method.
+      ABAC can function similarly to DAC and MAC.
+In ABAC, owners can create policies to grant access and attributes function as labels that match users with objects.

 - Role-based access control

+      Roles are assigned different privileges.
+A matrix is a planning document that matches roles with the required privileges.
+      Roles can consist of groups.
+Administrators can assign users to groups and assign privileges to the group.

 - Rule-based access control

+      Uses rules to control access.
+ACL are firewall rules that define what traffic is permitted.
+Rules can be dynamic, detecting attacks and modifying rules or granting additional privileges to a user.
+      Mainly used for routers, firewalls, and advanced implementations can be used for applications.

 **Physical access control**